min2ha/ukwa-site/content/target/52786/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Who'd want to be ruled by the risible Juncker and his poison-spreading Brussels sidekick?

 Comments on leaked account of disagreements between Theresa May and Jean-Claude Juncker at a Downing Street dinner on April 27th 2017.